stalniy/casl/packages/casl-vue/README.md

 ## Getting started

-This package provides a Vue plugin which defines `$ability` object and `$can` method for all components, in the same way as it was for Vue 2.x.
-Additionally, this package provides `useAbility` and `provideAbility` hooks that can be used with new [Vue Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html).
+This package provides a Vue plugin, several hooks for new [Vue Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) and `Can` component.

-### Vue plugin if you need some backward compatibility
+### The plugin

-`abilitiesPlugin` is left for backward compatibility with Vue 2.x and provides global `$ability` and `$can` properties.
-However,`Ability` instance is now a mandatory argument for plugin:
+The plugin provides reactive `Ability` instance and optionally defines `$ability` and `$can` global properties, in the same way as it was for Vue 2.x.
+The only difference with the previous version is that it requires `Ability` instance to be passed as a mandatory argument:

 ```js
 import { createApp } from 'vue';